sevcikfi/CodeNotebook/C/C.md

 ### Structs

-Like classes but *stacks* and also faster!
+Like classes but *on stack*, everything public and also faster!

 ### Makefiles